afaguilarr/go-example-webserver/README.md

 docker-compose run webserver sh bin/goose_downgrade_migration.sh ${POSTGRES_USERNAME} ${POSTGRES_PASSWORD}
 ```

-To add new go dependencies we just have to use the following commands.
+To add new go dependencies we just have to use the following commands inside the `webserver` directory.
 This can be done through your local environment as long as you have go installed.
 ```bash
 go get ${DEPENDENCY}@${VERSION}
 go mod tidy